Q&A: Tokyo Olympics move to 2021; countless questions remain

 A: Ticket sales are expected to raise about $1 billion for the local organizers.
 So this is a giant item.
 All tickets have a “force majeure” clause, which might get organizers off the hook of paying refunds if the coronavirus is deemed to be “beyond Tokyo 2020's reasonable control.”
 “We don't have a final conclusion about what our policy will be,” Tokyo CEO Toshiro Muto said.
 “As much as possible, we want to make sure that people who have already bought tickets will get special consideration.”
 Q: What will the postponement cost the organizers?
 A: Estimates suggest between $2-3 billion.
 Muto said this week: “Additional expenses are going to be quite massive, we assume.”
 Contract language in the Host City Contract strongly favors the IOC, so expect the Japanese taxpayers to foot most of the bill.
 Local organizers and Japanese government bodies say they are officially spending $12.6 billion to put on the Olympics.
 However, a national government audit report in December put costs at twice that much.
 When Tokyo won the Olympic bid in 2013, it said the games would cost $7.3 billion.
 Private-sector money makes up $5.6 billion of today's total budget.
 The rest — whatever the grand total — is public money.

 Q: What will happen to the Athletes Village?
 A: The sprawling site on Tokyo Bay — 5,632 apartments — will be sold off after the Olympics.
 Reports say about one-quarter of the units have already been sold.
 Some units will cost more than $1 million.
 One of the developers, Mitsui Fudosan Co., said it has suspended sales at the complex, which will include 23 buildings.
 It's not clear how this will be worked out.
-But officials say they plan to use the village and not shift to hotels..
+But officials say they plan to use the village and not shift to hotels.
+Q: Did the postponement damage the IOC's image?
+A: Yes and no. The IOC has survived numerous scandals, and nearly went under because of the 1980 Moscow boycott.
+And few recall that Tokyo and 2016 Rio de Janeiro Olympics were both soiled by voting-buying scandals that forced the resignations of their delegation leaders and IOC members: Tsunekazu Takeda in Japan and Carlos Nuzman in Brazil.

+Bach's flip-flop was there for all to see.
+At an IOC executive board meeting earlier this month, Bach said neither the word “cancellation” nor “postponement" were ever mentioned.
+Bach was accused of being “tone deaf” at best.
+Next the Canadian and Australian national Olympic committees said they would not go.
+The biggest mover was Australia, headed by Bach ally John Coates.
+In the end, Abe was cast as having made the postponement proposal, thus saving face.

+Despite its problems, the IOC will survive as long at it makes broadcasters and sponsors happy.
+Broadcasters make up 73% of IOC income, and sponsors add 18%.
+Few will grumble openly since they are in it for the long-term with Winter and Summer Olympics already lined up for: Beijing (2022), Paris (2024), Milan and Cortina d'Ampezzo (2026), and Los Angeles (2028)..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)